Skip to content

 From The Mixed Up Files of Mrs. Basil E. Frankweiler by E. L. Konigsburg

 I’ve harbored fantasies of running away and hiding out in an art museum after reading this book as a child.
-Unfortunately, this was not an option where I lived in Southern California where public transportation is limited and art museums are far away.
+Unfortunately, this was not an option when I lived in Southern California where public transportation is limited and art museums are far away.
 Still, one could dream.
 I finally was able to visit the New York Metropolitan Museum of Art in college.
 I think there should be a tour that mimics this book.
 There probably is.

 My kids didn’t love this book as much as I did as a child.
 I think the trick to this book is to read the first chapter with your child as it’s confusing. [middle grade, ages 10 and up]